 In Episode 83: The Cold North Awaits, we join the hosts as they embark on the Icewind Dale: Rime of the Frostmaiden D&D campaign.
 Join Ben (The Conesy with the Most), Brian (The Stark Raving Mad One), Justin (The Meeple’s Champion), Matt (The Ghostwalker), and Suzanne and find out how the campaign gets started.

 Category: Miniature Games Page 1 of 22

 Looking for your favorite miniature game.
-We cover and play so many different games that sometimes it’s hard to keep track up.
-Look here to find information about all of the various miniature games that we have published!
+We cover and play many different miniature games.
+Check out the various miniature games that we have played!

 In Episode 81 of the WiscoDice Tabletop Gaming Podcast, we discover our new host – Matt, aka Ghostwalker.
 Later in the show, the squad reports their findings on Lost Ruins of Arnak.

 Join Ben (The Conesy with the Most), Brian (The Stark Raving Mad One), Justin (The Meeple’s Champion), and Matt (The Ghostwalker) in this month’s episode.

 I recently played a game of Warhammer Fantasy Battles against Brian’s Vampire Counts.
 It was great fun, even if the game didn’t go my way.
 Seeing the battle lines form up, come together, and due battle was a blast.

 If you are like me, then you enjoy winning.
 The key to that in Batman Miniature Game Third Edition is the objective deck.
 If you are one of those people, then this is the right spot.
 We’ll work on leveraging the general objective cards to optimize your Joker crew.